5.7x28mm vs. 223 Rem: Which Is Better For CQB?

 A Brief History of 5.7x28

-Development of the 5.7x28 was initiated by a request from NATO to find a replacement for the 9x19 Parabellum round.
-Although the 9mm Luger had served NATO for many years, they wanted something with a longer effective range, enhanced terminal ballistics, and superior accuracy than the aging 9x19mm cartridge.
+Development of the 5.7x28 was initiated by a NATO request for a replacement for the 9mm Luger.
+Although the 9mm had served NATO well for many years, the organization wanted something with a longer effective range, enhanced terminal ballistics, and superior accuracy.

-In 1993 the SS90 cartridge was replaced by the SS190 AP cartridge that fired a 31-grain bullet at 2,350 fps.
-The SS190 had a shorter overall length that functioned more reliably in the FN Five-Seven pistol that was still being developed at the time and was released in 1998.
-Also developed at the time was the SB193 subsonic load for use with a suppressor.
+In 1993, the SS90 was replaced by the SS190 AP which fires a 31 grain bullet at 2,350 fps muzzle velocity.
+The SS190 had a shorter overall length and therefore functioned more reliably in the FN Five-SeveN pistol that was still being developed at the time.
+It was released in 1998.
+Also developed at the time was the SB193 subsonic load, which was intended for use with a suppressor.

-The stage was set for the 5.7x28 to become a standardized NATO cartridge, but then disaster struck at the hearts of Belgian chocolatiers and ammo manufacturers alike.
-The German Delegation could not take the hit to their ego, and they opposed the standardization of the 5.7x28, thereby killing any chances of it becoming the de facto NATO PDW cartridge.
+The stage was set for the 5.7x28 to become a standardized NATO cartridge, but the German delegation, unable to take the hit to their ego, opposed the standardization of the 5.7x28 – thereby killing any chances of it becoming the de facto NATO PDW cartridge.

-To date, the 5.7x28 is used by military and law enforcement agencies in over 40 nations.
+The 5.7x28 is presently used by military and law enforcement agencies in over 40 nations.

-Civilian versions of the 5.7x28 with reduced powder chargers were released in North America to avoid ATF restrictions on armor-piercing ammunition in 2004.
-Although the terminal ballistics of the 5.7x28 are impressive, the round has yet to reach widespread success like the 9mm Luger, 40 S&W, and 45 ACP.
-This is due, in part, to the relatively high price tag attached to 5.7x28 firearms in addition to many shooters having difficulty in sourcing a reliable source of ammo.
+Civilian versions of the 5.7x28 with reduced powder charges (to satisfy ATF restrictions on armor-piercing ammunition) were released in North America in 2004.
+Although the terminal ballistics of the 5.7x28 are impressive, the round has yet to reach widespread success like the 9mm Luger, 40 S&W, or 45 ACP.
+This is due, in part, to the relatively high price tag attached to 5.7x28 firearms in addition to many shooters having difficulty in sourcing ammo.

 A Brief History of 223 Remington

-Development of the 223 Remington rifle round began in 1957 and the final design was submitted by Remington Arms to the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) in 1962.
+Development of the 223 Remington rifle round began in 1957.
+The final design was submitted by Remington Arms to the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI) in 1962.

-The development of the 223 Remington cartridge was a joint operation organized by the U.S. Continental Army Command between Fairchild Industries, Remington Arms, and Eugene Stoner of Armalite, using the 222 Remington as a parent cartridge.
+Development of the 223 Remington cartridge was a joint operation organized by the U.S. Continental Army Command between Fairchild Industries, Remington Arms, and Eugene Stoner of Armalite.

-The 222 Remington case was elongated 0.06” and the neck was shortened.
-These changes allowed for the new 223 Remington ammunition to have a 20% larger powder charge than its progenitor.
+The 222 Remington was chosen to provide the parent case for the new round.
+It was elongated 0.06”, and its neck was shortened.
+These changes allowed for the new 223 Remington cartridge to have a 20% larger powder charge than its progenitor.

-Eugene Stoner was the primary inventor of the AR-10 rifle (chambered in 7.62x51 NATO), which he was invited to scale down to accommodate the new .223 Rem cartridge.
+Eugene Stoner was the primary inventor of the AR-10 (chambered in 7.62x51 NATO), which he was invited to scale down to accommodate the new 223 Rem cartridge.

-With its lightweight and low recoil, the M16 is an ideal platform for full-auto fire, and the ammo is considerably lighter than its 308 Winchester counterpart.
-This allows soldiers to carry more ammo into battle for the same weight, meaning they can stay in the fight longer without impeding their mobility.
+With its light weight and low recoil, the M16 is an ideal platform for full-auto fire.
+Better yet, its ammo is considerably lighter than its 308 Winchester counterpart.
+That allows soldiers to carry more ammo into battle, which is never unhelpful.

-Since then, the M16 and the shorter barrel length M4 Carbine have become a ubiquitous symbol of American military prowess across the globe.
+Since then, the M16 and the shorter-barreled M4 carbine have become symbols of American military prowess across the globe.

-The original 223 Rem mil-spec ammo that the U.S. Military adopted was named M193, which fired a 55 gr full metal jacket (FMJ) bullet at a muzzle velocity of 3240 FPS with a muzzle energy of 1282 foot-pounds.
+The original Mil-Spec223 Rem ammo the U.S. Military adopted was named “M193,” which fires a 55 grain full metal jacket (FMJ) bullet at a muzzle velocity of 3,240 fps with 1,282 ft-lbs muzzle energy.

-The new 223 Remington cartridge had sufficient long range capability out to 500 yards while maintaining accuracy and offers bullet weights between 35 and 77 grains.
+The new 223 Remington cartridge had sufficient long-range capability out to 500 yards.

-The 223 Rem was released to the civilian market one year before adoption by the U.S. Army, and varmint hunters enjoyed the new cartridge’s low recoil, extreme accuracy, and lower pressure.
+The 223 Rem was released to the civilian market one year before its adoption by the U.S. Army.
+Varmint hunters enjoyed the new cartridge’s low recoil, extreme accuracy, and lower pressure.

-It was not long before all the major firearm manufacturers offered semi-auto and bolt action rifle in the new 223 Remington cartridge.
+It was not long until all the major firearm manufacturers began offering semi-auto and bolt-action rifles chambered for 223 Remington.

-If you’d like to learn more about how the 223 Rem compares to other calibers, check out these articles below:
+Check out these articles if you’d like to learn more about how the 223 Rem compares to other rounds:

 Final Shots: 5.7x28 vs. 223

-When comparing the 5.7x28 vs 223, it’s important to remember that the cartridges fill completely different tactical roles.
+When comparing 5.7x28 vs. 223, it’s important to remember that the cartridges fill different tactical roles.

 Although the terminal ballistics of the 5.7x28 are impressive for a round of its size, its widespread acceptance as a mainstream cartridge has been hamstrung due to the lack of easily accessible ammo and firearms.
-Firearms manufacturers seem to be warming up to the 5.7x28, such as Kel-Tec and Ruger.
-But until more ammo manufactures start offering loads in 5.7x28, it will remain a task for proponents of the cartridge to locate ammunition.
+Firearm manufacturers such as KelTec and Ruger seem to be warming up to the 5.7x28.
+But until more ammo manufactures start offering 5.7x28, it will remain niche.

-On the other hand, 223 ammo can be found at almost any sporting goods location and is relatively inexpensive compared to the 5.7x28.
+On the other hand, 223 ammo can be found at almost any sporting goods store and is relatively inexpensive compared to 5.7x28.

 The choice between the two cartridges boils down to what you are wanting to do with your carbine or handgun.

-If you’re looking for a rifle that can reach out to longer ranges over 500 yards with minimal recoil, then the 223 is the better option.
-However, if you’re looking for a lightweight and maneuverable personal defense weapon that packs a punch with incredible magazine capacity, you should seriously look at the 5.7x28.
+If you’re looking for a rifle that can reach out to ranges past 500 yards with minimal recoil, then the 223 is the better option.
+However, if you’re looking for a lightweight and maneuverable personal defense weapon that packs a punch and has excellent magazine capacity, then you should seriously look at the 5.7x28.

-Regardless of which you choose, make sure that you get all of your ammo here at Ammo.com and flex your 2A Rights whenever you can.
+Regardless of which you choose, make sure that you get all of your ammo here at Ammo.com.
+I’ll see you at the range!

 Ammo Comparisons